 The Latics struck back before the half was out through Arouna Kone, but failed to find a second goal as Steve Clarke's men held firm.

-After an early spell of Wigan pressure it was West Brom who began to slowly take control of proceedings.
-After Lukaku had almost made Maynor Figueroa pay for a poor clearance, the Baggies took a deserved lead in the 31st minute.
-Brunt’s delivery was timed to perfection, allowing Morrison to head home his third goal of a highly impressive season so far.
+After an early spell of Wigan pressure it was West Brom which began to take control of proceedings.
+After Lukaku had almost made Maynor Figueroa pay for a poor clearance, the Baggies finally did take the lead in the 31st minute, with Brunt’s delivery both timed and executed to perfection for Morrision to head home his third goal of a highly impressive season so far.

 Within 10 minutes the lead was doubled.
-Having previously found the side-netting with a drifting shot that had Ali Al-Habsi beaten, West Brom right-back Billy Jones skipped into the Wigan area and his attempted cross was turned into the net inadvertently by Caldwell.
+After previously finding the side netting with a drifting shot, West Brom right back Billy Jones skipped into the Wigan area after being found brilliantly by Lukaku and his attempted cross was turned into his own net by Gary Caldwell.

-The Baggies fully deserved to be two in front but within seconds the deficit was halved when a drilled Jean Beausejour delivery from the left was stabbed home by Ivorian striker Kone from inside the six-yard box to give the hosts a boost.
+However, within seconds the deficit was halved when a drilled Jean Beausejour delivery from the left was stabbed home by Ivorian striker Arouna Kone from inside the six-yard box to give the Latics some momentum going into the second half.

-Indeed, Latics boss Martinez's half-time team-talk appeared to have the desired effect as Wigan came out with a sense of renewed purpose.
-However, West Brom retained a threat on the counterattack with their pace and almost extended their lead when a loose ball was thrashed towards goal by Lukaku only for Al-Habsi to superbly tip the ball over the bar.
+Indeed, Roberto Martinez' halftime team-talk appeared to have the desired effect as Wigan came out with a sense of renewed purpose, marked by a James McCarthy shot that was pushed out by Myhill only for Beausejour to fire over the top.
+However, West Brom retained a threat on the counter attack with its attacking pace and almost extended the lead when a loose ball was thrashed towards goal by Lukaku, only for Al Habsi to superbly tip the ball over the bar.

 That chance appeared to knock the stuffing out of the home side somewhat as the Baggies proceeded to continually find holes in the Wigan half.
-One such moment saw Liam Ridgewell charge in dangerously from the left-back position but, with several team-mates to aim for, he only found the back of the stands with an ill-advised shot.
+One such moment saw Liam Ridgewell charge in dangerously from the left back position but with several teammates to aim for, he only found the back up of the stands with an ill-advised shot.

-Wigan continued to work hard and finally fashioned an opportunity to equalise with 20 minutes to play when Shaun Maloney, in acres of space inside the area, scooped his shot over the bar.
-An even better chance was to arrive on 80 minutes when Di Santo directed a downwards header wide of the goal.
+Wigan continued to work hard and finally fashioned an opportunity to equalize with 20 minutes to play when Shaun Maloney, in acres of space inside the area, scooped his shot over the bar.
+An even better chance arrived on 80 minutes when Di Santo directed a downwards header wide of the goal.

-The Argentine's miss appeared to drain all belief out of the DW Stadium and even five minutes stoppage time were not enough as West Brom comfortably held on to win.
+The Argentine's miss appeared to drain all belief out of the DW Stadium and even five minutes of stoppage time were not enough as West Brom comfortably held onto yet another victory to continue its impressive league form so far this season.